Verizon Logo

 2000 – 2015

 The first Verizon emblem appeared in 2000, two years after the merger of GTE and Bell Atlantic.
 Landor Associates, a brand consulting firm, developed it.
-The designers took the company’s name as a basis and supplemented it with a red checkmark in the form of two perpendicular lines.
+The designers used the company’s name as the basis and added a red check mark consisting of two perpendicular lines.

 Critics considered this logo too complex.
 Graphic designer Armin Vit saw it as a parody of a corporate symbol:

-- A gradient was used in several places, making reproducing the image on different media difficult.
+1. A gradient was used in several places, making it difficult to reproduce the image across different media.

 2015 – 2024

-Due to many inconsistencies, Verizon updated the logo, entrusting this task to the Pentagram agency.
+Due to numerous inconsistencies, Verizon updated its logo, entrusting the task to Pentagram.
 Michael Bierut’s team of specialists made just a few fixes.
 The designers removed the italics but left the font bold and black.
 Also, they made the “z” normal, without the long fire tail.

 Another change was made to the checkbox.
 This element is shifted to the right and reduced.
 Now, the two lines converge at one point at an acute angle.
 The gradient disappeared, making it much easier to reproduce the logo.